Rafu Shimpo

 The Rafu Shimpo (羅府新報, Rafu Shinpō) is a Japanese-English language newspaper based in Little Tokyo, Los Angeles, California and is the largest bilingual English-Japanese daily newspaper in the United States.
-As of February 2021, it is published online daily.
-In print publication is only on Tuesday, Wednesday, Thursday, and Saturday.
+As of November 2024, it is published online daily.
+In print publication is only on Friday.

 Founding

 The paper began in 1903 as a one-page, mimeographed Japanese-language newspaper produced by Rippo Iijima, Masaharu Yamaguchi, and Seijiro Shibuya.
 H. T. Komai became publisher in 1922, beginning a family dynasty.
 He was succeeded by son Akira and grandson Michael.
 The name of the newspaper essentially translates as "Los Angeles area newspaper" ("ra" abbreviated from "rashogiri" (羅省枝利), a historic Chinese name for Los Angeles, "fu" meaning "prefecture", and "shinpo", a term for newspaper).

 Weekly English sections first appeared on Feb 21, 1926.
 The English section became a daily feature on January 11, 1932.

 World War II and Japanese American incarceration

 Togo Tanaka, the editor of the paper's English language section, appealed unsuccessfully to the United States government to allow the paper to continue printing in the event of war with Japan, and oversaw the paper's last edition before he was sent to the Manzanar internment camp.

 The paper ceased publication in 1942 due to the incarceration of Japanese Americans at President Franklin D. Roosevelt's order.
 It was revived in 1946, due to Akira Komai's foresight and the loyalty of his employees.
 Komai had arranged for the paper's rent to be paid during the war and hid the Japanese type under the floorboards.

 As of 1992, circulation was 23,000.
 By 1997, “the laborious process of hand setting the several thousand syllabic characters and ideograms used in Japanese, which took up to three hours per page, [had] given way to a rapid computerized operation.”